Atrial septal defect care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic doctors trained in treating children with heart conditions (pediatric cardiologists), doctors trained in heart disease (cardiologists) and doctors trained in heart surgery (cardiovascular surgeons) work together as a team to treat people with congenital heart diseases.
+Mayo Clinic doctors trained in treating children with heart conditions (pediatric cardiologists), heart disease (cardiologists) and heart surgery (cardiovascular surgeons) work together as a team to treat people with congenital heart defects and congenital heart diseases.

-Having all this expertise in one place means that the team discusses your or your child's care, test results are available quickly, appointments are coordinated, and highly specialized heart experts are working together for your or your child's health.
+This collaborative approach means test results are available quickly, appointments are coordinated, and highly specialized heart experts are working together for your or your child's health.